Shadow200411/parking_enforcement_backend/README.md

 }
 ```

-For quick json examples to be used in testing the api here is a "ready to paste" jsons file:
+The Decision Engine will process it instantly.

+Here is a ready-to-paste JSON file with quick examples for testing the API:
 https://drive.google.com/file/d/1IR5DtN1TuTWh9WhNF0gw7AlyHOCJfzdM/view?usp=sharing

-The Decision Engine will process it instantly.
+Make sure you take one at a time to test.
+Do not send all the file at once.

 ### 2. View the flags